majiinB/Deck_API-Gateway/README.md

 ## 🌟 Features

-### OpenAI and Gemini Integration
+### Gemini Integration
-- **⚡ Flashcard Generation**: Utilize the OpenAI API and Gemini to automatically generate flashcards from study materials (pdf files) and text inputs.
+- **⚡ Flashcard Generation**: Utilize Gemini to automatically generate flashcards from study materials (pdf files) and text inputs.
+- **📝 Quiz Generation: Generate interactive multiple-choice quizzes using AI, based on your deck of flashcards.
+- **🛡️ Content Moderation: Ensure appropriate and high-quality content by using AI to filter and analyze user-generated inputs, preventing harmful or irrelevant material.

 ---